Jassi50/PythonPart1/README.md

-# PythonPart1Final
+# Python Part 1
-The final project for part 1 of my Python program at UBC
+My Midterm and Final project for part 1 of my Python program at UBC